MicrosoftDocs/learn/learn-pr/iot/connect-aks-edge-essentials-arc/includes/3-exercise-arc-enable-aks-edge-essentials.md

     > [!NOTE]
     > Take a note of the `Admin Password`, `Subscription Name`, `Subscription ID`, `Tenant ID` and `Resource Group Name`.
 You will need it later.

-1. Create the Azure VM with Windows 11 Enterprise using the [az vm create](/cli/azure/vm#az-vm-create) command.
+1. Create the Azure VM with Windows 11 Enterprise using the [az vm create](/cli/azure/vm#az-vm-create) command:

     ```azurecli
     az vm create \